Wisconsin Elections Commission: Current commissioners

-History
+Brief History Overview

+Before the creation of the Wisconsin Elections Commission, the Wisconsin Government Accountability Board (WGA) served as an independent regulatory board of six elected retired judges, with a similar purpose of ensuring that the Wisconsin law was upheld for political campaigns in the State of Wisconsin in a nonpartisan structure.
+Specifically, ensuring direct oversight of the legal enforcement of campaign finances, ethics, and lobbying laws.

+The dissolution of this board stems from a disconnect with the Republican Party, as many within it believed they were unjustly targeted by the board.
+This tension became especially pronounced during investigations related to the campaigns of Wisconsin Governor Scott Walker, which intensified republican criticism of the board’s actions- accusing the board of being unable to maintain neutrality by both Governor Walker and his supporters.
+As a result, political pressure mounted to restructure the state’s oversight system, ultimately leading to the board’s replacement.

+The primary controversy that led to the dissolution of the WGA is often cited to have stemmed from the WGA's two John Doe Investigations on Walker's political campaign for the Wisconsin 2010 gubernatorial election and in again in 2013 following the implementation of act 10 in Wisconsin, wherein, Walker's campaign was accused of exploiting loop-holes to surpass donor limits for his campaigns.
+The direct facts of the investigation are limited due to the sensitivity of the information.

 Establishment (2015)

 The law to create the Wisconsin Elections Commission and the Wisconsin Ethics Commission, 2015 Wisconsin Act 118, was signed into law on December 16, 2015, by Governor Scott Walker.
 The two commissions formally came into existence on June 30, 2016, replacing the Wisconsin Government Accountability Board, which had overseen state elections and ethics since 2008.

 Presidential election recount (2016)

 On November 25, 2016, the commission received a petition from Green Party presidential nominee Jill Stein for a hand recount of the votes in the state from the 2016 presidential election.
 On November 28, the commission rejected Stein's request for a hand recount.